-We see Human Understanding as a direct path to equity - a crucial marker of excellent, ethical care.
-The logic is straightforward: If patients are treated as unique people, they are more likely to receive care that fits within the context of their lives and helps them achieve their health-related goals.
-While the n=1 view is most important, stratifying data can help illuminate the extent to which patient experiences vary by demographic characteristics.
-The first step to addressing gaps is knowing they exist.
+We see Human Understanding as a direct path to equity: a crucial marker of excellent, ethical care.
+The logic is straightforward: If patients and family members are treated as unique people, they are more likely to receive care that fits within the context of their lives and helps them achieve their health-related goals.
+While the n=1 view is most important, stratifying data can help illuminate the extent to which patient experiences vary according to demographic characteristics.
+The first step to addressing these gaps is knowing that they exist.